jAI-ML/fintuned/FINETUNE_LLM_GPU_README.md

 What is policy?

 After Fine-tuning:
-[INST] olicy refers to a set of principles, guidelines, or rules that an organization or government follows in making decisions, allocating resources, and implementing actions.
+[INST] Policy refers to a set of principles, guidelines, or rules that an organization or government follows in making decisions, allocating resources, and implementing actions.

 **Improvement**: ✅ More concise, actionable, and insurance-specific